mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-stuff.markdown

 :::

 ::: notes
-Texas Advanced Computing Center at UT Austin has Stampede3, an absolutely enormous HPC installation with over 1800 nodes and a mix of Intel GPUs, high bandwidth memory, and high speed networking.
+Texas Advanced Computing Center at UT Austin has Stampede3, an absolutely enormous HPC installation with over 1800 nodes and a mix of Intel and NVIDIA GPUs, high bandwidth memory, and high speed networking.

 Though it's more than capable of handling application runs at the tens of thousands of cores scale, they'll also take smaller sized jobs and high throughput computing applications.